April 29, 2025

 Video and audio go hand in hand: The moving image draws us to the screen, but sound is what keeps us glued to it.

-Editing video audio — or mixing, as it’s referred to in video production — is a critical part of video editing.
-In fact, sound is just as important as the visual footage is in a video (and for some, more important).
+Editing video audio — or mixing, as it's referred to in video production — is a critical part of video editing.
+In fact, sound is just as important as the visual footage in a video (and for some, more important).
+Learning how to fix bad audio quality in a video is an essential skill for any content creator.

 “People will watch something with poor video quality if the audio quality is good, but they won't watch something with good video quality if the audio quality is poor,” says Tiff Bauer, a former video producer at Descript.
 “This is something to keep in mind both in the edit, and before you even begin to shoot video or capture audio for your project.”

-Here are reasons why sound matters so much:
+Here are reasons why sound matters so much when fixing bad audio quality in a video:

 • Sound is immersive.
 Visuals alone usually don't tell the whole story.
 Balanced, synchronized, and clear audio tracks underpin your images and deepen your viewers' experience with them.
 For example, human voice, like voiceover narration, can shape a story by providing context to the events on screen.
 Sound effects can make actions more impactful.